victormoe/site_classification_kaggle/README.md

 **Ideas and model**

-A first analysis of the dataset shows that urls can be split into three parts:
+A first analysis of the dataset shows that urls can be split into three parts:<br>
-- The website or prefix representing the company that owns the website
+- The website or prefix representing the company that owns the website<br>
-- The path of the url on this website
+- The path of the url on this website<br>
-- The "end of the url", containing other accurate pieces of information, called the actions or c_vars
+- The "end of the url", containing other accurate pieces of information, called the actions or c_vars<br>

 The approach was to vectorize each of those parts separately, and then apply a ML merger model.
 The simple multi-label logistic regression was used here but it is still subject to improvements and new tests.